parsonsjonathan/edge_compute/README.md

 # edge_compute
 A compilation of resources for satellite edge computing.
-This includes all things related to machine learning model distillation, and onboard processing
+For now, this includes onboard ML and ML model distillation.

 ## 1. Onboard Processing
 ### 1.1 PyRaws for processing raw Sentinel-2 satellite imagery (imagery level 0) onboard the satellite.